tessercat/daoistic-book/blog/ants-part-1/content.md

 When a prince
 doesn’t trust the experts
-and likes to get involved,
+and likes doing it himself,
 his authority erodes every day and he has only himself to blame.
 Meddling makes it impossible to get good advice,